datagrok-ai/public/help/compute/compute.md

 * Analyze historical input and output parameters
 * See how long computations took (and correlate with input parameters if needed)

+All function invocation-specific data resides in the Datagrok metadata db (Postgres) in a structured, machine-readable way.
+We can also tune what needs to be persisted and where on a per-model basis.

 ![img.png](img.png)

 ## Privileges and visibility